vektorlab/otter/website/home/content/post/state.md

 ## Declarative State

-Otter provides a declarative state system allowing operators to describe host configuration in a with a simple YAML configuration file.
+Otter provides a simple declarative state system allowing system operators to describe host configuration in a with a YAML configuration file.